G-Balamurugan/RunDeck_Interpretation/README.md

 ### Output Storage

-- The final processed information, including Cron Expressions and associated descriptions, is stored in the "final_json.json" file within the "Json_File" folder.
+- The final processed information, including Cron Expressions and associated descriptions, is stored in the `final_json.json` file within the `Json_File` folder.

 ### Result Summary

-- A comprehensive summary is compiled in an "output_jobs.xlsx" file.
+- A comprehensive summary is compiled in an `output_jobs.xlsx` file.
 - This Excel file serves as structured output, providing a clear overview of the extracted data, generated Cron Expressions, and their corresponding descriptions.

 ## Usage